 Babies need to burp because they have air trapped in their tummies, making them uncomfortable and/or preventing them to properly fill their bellies.
 This can happen by using a bottle, different bottles, a quick letdown, a crying jag, or a pacifier.

-Since babies don’t know how to force burp like adults, we need to help the trapped air get out to ease their discomfort and before it becomes painful gas.
+Since babies don’t know how to force it like adults, we need to help the trapped air get out.
+This is important to ease their discomfort and before it becomes painful gas.

 How to burp a baby

-There are a few different recommended ways to burp a baby.
-(I’ll also add some unconventional ways that have also worked for my own kids) If you’re having a hard time figuring out how to burp your baby, try a few different ways and see what works best for you and your baby.
+There are a few different recommended ways to accomplish this.
+(I’ll also add some unconventional ways that have also worked for my own kids.)

-One thing to note – when you’re bur[ing, you should be using a firm, flat hand and tapping hard enough to hear it.
+One thing to note.You should be using a firm, flat hand and tapping hard enough to hear it.
 This is direct from the NICU nurse when I was there with my daughter!